pklaus/pi-top-install/README.md

 **3 - Python program and system service to turn hub-power off after shutdown (under test)**

-This program will help to protect your battery by shutting of the pi-top-hub-controller after a shutdown of the Raspbery Pi
+This program will help to protect your battery by shutting the pi-top-hub-controller off after a shutdown of the Raspbery Pi

-**Installation instructions for 2 and/or 3*
+**Installation instructions for 2 and/or 3**

 To download this repository, open a terminal and type:
 ```